How much will I have to pay for my care?

 More information about how the assessed contribution is calculated is in our paying for care guidance.

-The council is committed to ensuring it uses a consistent and fair method of asking people to contribute to their care and support costs.
+The council is committed to making sure it uses a consistent and fair method of asking people to contribute to their care and support costs.

 However if you are not happy with a decision made in regards to your contributions, you can contact us to ask them to check the details you have been given.